 Participation in Security-Constrained Economic Dispatch (SCED), per Nodal Protocol Section 3.6.1, Load Resource Participation.

-Non-Spinning Reserve Service (Non-Spin).
-Both the ADER and the associated QSE must qualify to provide Non-Spin in accordance with existing ERCOT Nodal Protocol, in order to provide Non-Spin during the Pilot Project.
-During the first phase of the Pilot Project, Non-Spin is the only Ancillary Service for which the ADER can qualify.
+Non-Spinning Reserve (Non-Spin) and/or ERCOT Contingency Reserve Service (ECRS).
+In order to provide either service during the Pilot Project, both the ADER and the associated QSE must qualify to provide the service.
+During the second phase of the Pilot Project, Non-Spin and ECRS are the only Ancillary Services for which the ADER can qualify.

 Metering, Telemetry, and Market Submissions